Linnaean taxonomy: Rank-based scientific classification

 This rank-based method of classifying living organisms was originally popularized by (and much later named for) Linnaeus, although it has changed considerably since his time.
 The greatest innovation of Linnaeus, and still the most important aspect of this system, is the general use of binomial nomenclature, the combination of a genus name and a second term, which together uniquely identify each species of organism within a kingdom.
 For example, the human species is uniquely identified within the animal kingdom by the name Homo sapiens.
 No other species of animal can have this same binomen (the technical term for a binomial in the case of animals).
 Prior to Linnaean taxonomy, animals were classified according to their mode of movement.

 Linnaeus's use of binomial nomenclature was anticipated by the theory of definition used in Scholasticism.
 Scholastic logicians and philosophers of nature defined the species human, for example, as Animal rationalis, where animal was considered a genus and rationalis (Latin for "rational") the characteristic distinguishing humans from all other animals.
 Treating animal as the immediate genus of the species human, horse, etc. is of little practical use to the biological taxonomist, however.
 Accordingly, Linnaeus's classification treats animal as a class including many genera (subordinated to the animal "kingdom" via intermediary classes such as "orders"), and treats homo as the genus of a species Homo sapiens, with sapiens (Latin for "knowing" or "understanding") playing a differentiating role analogous to that played, in the Scholastic system, by rationalis (the word homo, Latin for "human being", was used by the Scholastics to denote a species, not a genus).

 A strength of Linnaean taxonomy is that it can be used to organize the different kinds of living organisms, simply and practically.
-Every species can be given a unique (and, one hopes, stable) name, as compared with common names that are often neither unique nor consistent from place to place and language to language.
-This uniqueness and stability are, of course, a result of the acceptance by working systematists (biologists specializing in taxonomy), not merely of the binomial names themselves, but of the rules governing the use of these names, which are laid down in formal nomenclature codes.
+Every species can be given a unique (and ideally stable) name, as compared with common names that are often neither unique nor consistent from place to place and language to language.
+This uniqueness and stability are, of course, a result of the acceptance by working systematists (biologists specializing in taxonomy and evolution), not merely of the binomial names themselves, but of the rules governing the use of these names, which are laid down in formal nomenclature codes.